-This would be much more cost-effective.
-Hiring (or owning) studio space is much more expensive when you are just starting out and don’t have regular clients.
+This would be much more cost-effective as hiring (or owning) studio space is much more expensive when you are just starting out and don’t have regular clients.

 If you want to set up a home photography studio for newborns instead then try to be as efficient as possible with your equipment.
 Imagine that you’ll be moving from house to house (sometimes on the same day) so packing and setting up your mobile photo studio needs to be quick and easy.

-Practise how to set up and packing your mobile studio so it becomes like a Formula 1 pit stop – fast and efficient.
+Practise how to set up and pack your mobile studio, so it becomes like a Formula 1 pit stop – fast and efficient.
 This saves you time in the long run and looks more professional.

-If your newborn studio setup needs to be mobile then buy 2 continuous lights with stands and softboxes.
+If your newborn studio setup needs to be mobile, then buy 2 continuous lights with stands and softboxes.
 You don’t really need to use a flash around a newborn (though generally not harmful it can be alarming even when asleep).
-With LED panel lights you can adjust the light levels accordingly and tweak the colour temperature to make the shot look warmer or cooler.
+LED panel lights are great as you can adjust the light levels accordingly and tweak the colour temperature to make the shot look warmer or cooler.